ivanAlekseev04/DSA/README.md

 > All materails are written in C++.

 > [!IMPORTANT]
-> Materials were created in order to succeed in DSA exam 2023 summer session.
-Algorithms and structures had to supply FMI DSA course expectations, not in the global meaning.
+> Materials were created in order to succeed in <ins>Sofia University, FMI</ins> DSA exam 2023 summer session.
+Algorithms and structures had to supply course expectations, so they are in the context of this course.